Section 44ADA – Presumptive Taxation Scheme for Professionals & Freelancers

-From financial year 2016-17, a new Section 44ADA is introduced for presumptive income for professionals.
+Section 44ADA was introduced for presumptive income for Freelancers & professionals.
 This section is similar to section 44AD for traders.

-Under this section professionals such as legal, medical, engineering, architect, accountancy, technical consultancy, interior decoration or any of the profession as given in section 44AA are allowed to presume 50% of the gross receipts as net profit.
+Under this section Freelancers or professionals such as legal, medical, engineering, architect, accountancy, technical consultancy, interior decoration or any of the profession as given in section 44AA are allowed to presume 50% of the gross receipts as net profit.
 This is applicable only to professional whose gross total receipts does not exceed Rs.
 50 lakh rupees.
+This limit has been increased from FY 2023-24 (AY 2025-26) from Rs.50 Lakh to Rs.75 Lakh subject to the condition that at least 95% of the total receipts is through online modes.

 A partner of a professional firm gets interest and salary from the firm under section 40b.
 Such partner can not opt for presumptive scheme under section 44ADA in respect of such salary and interest.